 - London Councils is determined to ensure car clubs contribute to the capital’s sustainable transport strategy and is supporting borough collaboration on car clubs policy by regularly updating information on the website and sharing knowledge and relevant policy developments with borough officers and elected councillors

-- To better coordinate London’s car clubs policies, London Councils and TfL agreed to co-fund a new Car Club Coordinator position to ensure we have the resources needed to support the car club sector going forward
+- To better coordinate London’s car clubs policies, London Councils and TfL agreed to co-fund and have now recruited a new Principle Policy & Projects Officer to lead on car club coordination at London Councils

 Car club operators & other stakeholders